nus-cs2103-AY1920S1/duke/docs/README.md

 ```

 Do note that, if you input more than one index for this command one after the other
 only the first index will be considered by Duke.
+For example the command:

+`done 1 2 3`

+will only mark the first task as done and will ignore index 2 and 3.

 ### 7. Search
 Search Duke for any task based on a keyword.